 Prosecutors explained at the time that gaming laws were enhanced in 2018 and that running an illegal gambling site could result in prison sentences of up to six years.
 The man behind Miljugadas ultimately ended up receiving a three-year suspended sentence.

 Currently, the future of online gambling in Misiones is unclear.
 The government ordered the province’s only legal operator to cease operations in 2018, but there is rumor that the province may be in the process of authorizing a replacement to be run directly by the provincial government.

 Buenos Aires Gambling Law

 Buenos Aires (the province, not the city) joined the online betting bandwagon in 2018.
-A law introduced in November and approved in December of 2018 established a process by which betting sites may apply for licenses and then offer online gambling and sports betting to residents of the province.
+A law introduced in November and approved in December of 2018 established a process by which online betting sites in Argentina may apply for licenses and then offer online gambling and sports betting to residents of the province.